Sebastion-Vigil/ohms-law-calculator/README.md

 ### ToDo ###
 - See if any code can be easily simplified, i.e., helper functions etc.
-- Implement basic toggle functionality for Answer in Screen
+- Implement basic toggle functionality for Keyboard in Screen